 What it means to us

-- A safe work environment that promotes good health. - Opportunities for the development of competencies and work methods. - Participate actively in the society where we are active. - Act responsibly in business.
+- A safe work environment that promotes good health. - Opportunities for the development of competencies and work methods. - Participate actively in the society where we are active. - · Act responsibly in business. - Good work conditions in our value chain.